Matb85/components-pack/packages/astro-pack/src/content/docs/start/getting-started.md

 ---
 title: Introduction
-description: Learn how to get started with @matb85/base-pack.
+description: Learn how to get started with Components Pack.
 ---

 [Components Packs](https://github.com/Matb85/components-pack) is a set of packages that aim to make photo loading and viewing easy yet performant.

-Astro - plain .astro components targeting Astro v5 Svelte - .svelte components for svelte 5, supports SvelteKit 2 Vue - .vue components

 ## Project structure